flokoe/bash-hackers-wiki/docs/syntax/ccmd/c_for.md

 ## Portability considerations

--   C-style for loops aren\'t POSIX.
+-   C-style for loops aren't POSIX.
 They are available in Bash, ksh93, and zsh.
 All 3 have essentially the same syntax and behavior.
--   C-style for loops aren\'t available in mksh.
+-   C-style for loops aren't available in mksh.

 ## Bugs

--   *Fixed in 4.3*. ~~There appears to be a bug as of Bash 4.2p10 in which command lists can\'t be distinguished from the for loop's arithmetic argument delimiter (both semicolons), so command substitutions within the C-style for loop expression can\'t contain more than one command.~~
+-   *Fixed in 4.3*. ~~There appears to be a bug as of Bash 4.2p10 in which command lists can't be distinguished from the for loop's arithmetic argument delimiter (both semicolons), so command substitutions within the C-style for loop expression can't contain more than one command.~~

 ## See also